 That being said, high chairs should only be reserved for when it’s feeding time.

-MOMMY TIP: Since your little one will be using these chairs while eating, it would also be best to use safer chairs while you’re at it.
+MOMMY TIP: Since your little one will be using these chairs while eating, it would also be best to use Best Folding High Chairs for Infants while you’re at it.

 #3 Remove the Feeding Tray